semantic-flow/sflo/documentation/mesh-resource.node-component.flow.md

 ### Relationship pattern:

-Every node flow has at least two concrete snapshots: [[mesh-resource.node-component.flow-shot.default-shot]] and [[mesh-resource.node-component.flow-snapshot.working]].
+Every node flow has at least two concrete snapshots: [[mesh-resource.node-component.flow-shot.default-shot]] and [[mesh-resource.node-component.flow-shot.working]].

 The node flow is a [DatasetSeries](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset_Series) and may have multiple [[mesh-resource.node-component.flow-snapshot.version]]s.